rabbitmq/rabbitmq-website/site/feature-flags.md

 It is **impossible to disable a feature flag** once it is enabled.

-## <a id="how-to-start-new-node-disabled-feature-flags" class="anchor" href="#how-to-start-new-node-disabled-feature-flags">How to Configure the List of Feature Flags to Enable on Startup</a>
+## <a id="how-to-start-new-node-disabled-feature-flags" class="anchor" href="#how-to-start-new-node-disabled-feature-flags">How to Override the List of Feature Flags to Enable on Initial Startup</a>

-By default a new and unclustered node will start with all supported feature flags enabled, but this setting can be overridden. **Since enabled feature flags cannot be disabled, overrding the list of enabled feature flags is a safe thing to do for the first node boot only**.
+By default a new and unclustered node will start with all stable feature flags enabled, but this setting can be overridden. **Since enabled feature flags cannot be disabled, overriding the list of enabled feature flags is a safe thing to do for the first node boot only**.

+This mechanism is only useful to allow a user to expand an existing cluster with a node running a newer version of RabbitMQ compared to the rest of the cluster.
+The compatibility with the new node is still verified and adding it to the cluster may still fail if it is incompatible.

 There are two ways to do this: